timwebster85/python-oop/README.md

 * ![image](https://user-images.githubusercontent.com/32961611/193047084-6c902c74-5850-4e30-be5d-d94d067e205f.png)
 * `@classmethod` using this converts function into a class method
 * `cls` loads the class itself
-* static mehtod should do some work for you that has some logical connection to a class
+* `@staticmethod` static mehtod should do some work for you that has some logical connection to a class
     * a static method is bound to a class rather than the objects for that class
 * Parent and child classes
 * ![image](https://user-images.githubusercontent.com/32961611/193412181-c67a773a-7722-4ced-9f44-a3c6fc332739.png)